-Other proponents include:
+Other proponents included:

 - Pacific Legal Foundation, researcher John Holden, the American Gaming Association, Constitutional Law Scholars, the European Sports Security Association and U.S. Congressman Frank Pallone filed amicus briefs in favor of New Jersey.

-On the opposition side, the NCAA, NFL, NBA, NHL and Major League Baseball defended PASPA and were represented by prominent attorney Paul Clement.
-For decades, the sports leagues have expressed concern about expanded legal sports betting being a threat to the character and integrity of their games.
+On the opposition side, the NCAA, NFL, NBA, NHL and Major League Baseball all defended PASPA and were represented by prominent attorney Paul Clement.
+For decades, the sports leagues had expressed concern about expanded legal sports betting being a threat to the character and integrity of their games.
 Critics question the sincerity behind that stance and point to the NFL and NHL’s decisions to put franchises in Las Vegas.
 The Vegas Golden Knights, in 2017, became the first franchise from a major professional sports league to call Las Vegas home.
 The Oakland Raiders have been cleared by the NFL to move to Las Vegas beginning in 2020, if not sooner.

-Other pro-PASPA parties include:
+Other pro-PASPA parties included:

 - U.S. Solicitor General Noel Francisco, representing the Trump administration, and multiple groups opposed to gambling expansion filed briefs in support of the sports leagues.
 Francisco was granted permission by the Supreme Court to participate in the oral argument.